 Smoking is permitted only in designated smoking facilities.

-Finding your way from your flight arrival gate to the city is simple.
+Finding your way from your flight arrival gate to the city can’t be easier.
 Just follow the Exit Wien signs posted everywhere in the airport.

 Subject to visa requirements you might be able to leave the airport and enjoy a memorable half day sightseeing tour in Vienna.